As the COVID-19 pandemic spreads, so are stress and burnout, especially for nurses. Times are tough and it’s easy to forget ourselves.

 Conclusion

 You’re worth the time for self-care.
-Start now.
+So take that first step now.